-A quick Spinach and Cheese Pasta Salad that's easy to prepare and delicious.
+A quick spinach and cheese pasta salad that's easy to prepare and super delicious.
 Simply cook the pasta and toss it with spinach, cheese, and a simple dressing.
 How easy is that?

-As with all pasta salads, the pasta needs to be cooked correctly.
-Check out my post on how to cook pasta for the how to.
-As for which type of pasta, choose what you like.
-I use shells, farfalle, or spiral shaped.
+As with all pasta salads, the pasta itself needs to be cooked correctly.
+Check out my post on how to cook pasta for the how-to.
+As for which type of pasta, choose whatever you like such as shells, farfalle or spirals.

 Life is too short for mediocre food.